 Apart from reducing your chances of befriending colleagues, remote work can cause difficulties in how you all operate as a team.

-No face-to-face interaction with colleagues means you have to cooperate via email or any other online means of communication, and probably send multiple reminders and requests — this can lead to a lack of clarity, misunderstandings, delayed responses, and general disorganization.
+Asynchronous communication is the most common type of communication in distance work.
+This means you have to cooperate via email or any other online means of remote collaboration, and probably send multiple reminders and requests — this can lead to a lack of clarity, misunderstandings, delayed responses, and general disorganization.

 Coordination also becomes difficult — when told to approach a matter in two different ways, by two different people, what are you to do, if you’re not personally there to voice your concerns?

-In general, there seems to be too many meetings and not enough face-to-face interaction that would clarify a lot of issues.
+In general, there seem to be too many meetings and not enough face-to-face interaction that would clarify a lot of issues.

 This is where various tools and apps come in handy — storage and project management tools, as well as video conferences, are the way to start.
 Making an effort to train the workers and management on the best coordination and communication practices in the virtual world is the next step.